House show

-A house show or live event is a professional wrestling event produced by a major promotion that is not televised, though they can be recorded.
+A house show (also commonly called a live event) is a professional wrestling event produced by a major promotion that is not televised, though they can be recorded.
 Promotions use house shows mainly to cash in on the exposure that they and their wrestlers receive during televised events, as well as to test reactions to matches, wrestlers, and gimmicks that are being considered for the main televised programming and upcoming pay-per-views.

-House shows are entire events and not the same as dark matches—untelevised matches that occur as part of an event that was already being televised.
 House shows are also often scripted to make the face wrestlers win most matches, largely to send the crowd home happy.
-If a heel defends a title, the face may win by disqualification, preventing the title from changing hands.
+If a heel defends a title, the face may often win by disqualification, preventing the title from changing hands, which is a very rare occurrence in house show events.